WakiMak/trentent.github.io-forked/_posts/2013-11-15-error-launching-batch-file-from-within-appv-5-bubble.md

   </div>

   <p>
-    The powershell commands put me in the AppV 5 bubble then opened a command prompt. Â From the command prompt I can see the directory that is missing. Â Going back to procmon I was curious to see what command it was launching. Â It was launching this:
+    The powershell commands put me in the AppV 5 bubble then opened a command prompt.
+From the command prompt I can see the directory that is missing.
+Going back to procmon I was curious to see what command it was launching.
+It was launching this:
   </p>
 </div>